-Recent advances to commercialize luciferase reporters that generate light on distinguishable wavelengths have made the assay even more powerful (see figure Imaging Gene Delivery).
+Recent advances to commercialize luciferase reporters that generate light on distinguishable wavelengths have made the assay even more powerful (see fig. 1).
 These include renilla, gaussia, vargulin, and several other derivatives.
 With state-of-the-art imaging instrumentation, resolution of multiple genes and reporters can be achieved longitudinally in the same living subjects equaling increased information from each animal and each study.

-At MI Bioresearch, we leverage our long history as the first CRO to be licensed to perform BLI (over a decade ago) and to offer multi-spectral in vivo imaging of gene delivery.
+We leverage our long history as the first CRO to be licensed to perform BLI (over a decade ago) and to offer multi-spectral in vivo imaging to track gene delivery.
 See our highlights in the timeline below:

 Contact us to discuss case studies and your potential study design.